cinnData/DataSci-Summer/[DS-05] Example - West Roxbury data.md

 ## Introduction

 In the US, assessed valuation determines the value of a residence for tax purposes.
 The **assessed value** is the price placed on a home by the corresponding government municipality, in order to calculate property taxes.
-A model predicting the current assessed value from available, objective data could be useful for **automatic assessment** and for spotting assessment errors.
+A model predicting the current assessed value from available, objective data could be useful for the **automatic assessment** of property, and for spotting assessment errors.
 Although, in general, the assessed value tends to be lower than the appraised fair market value of property, the data on assessed values could also provide rough estimates for the mortgage industry.

 The objective of this example is to explore the relationship between the assessed value and some home features, based on a data set obtained in the West Roxbury neighborhood, in southwest Boston (Massachussets).
 The data include information on 5,801 single family owner-occupied homes.